 Business Coaching for Stress Management: Specializing in helping Wellness Providers build and maintain their practice.

-Certified Health & Life Coach: Through workshops and one-on-one sessions, I share the tools and techniques from Dynamic Eating Psychology and Mind Body Nutrition.
+Certified Health & Life Coach: Through workshops and one-on-one sessions, Life Coaches share the tools and techniques from Dynamic Eating Psychology and Mind Body Nutrition.

 Craniosacral Therapy: Craniosacral therapy is also sometimes called cranial sacral therapy.
 It is a type of bodywork that relieves compression in the bones of the spinal column, sacrum, and head.
 Gentle pressure is applied on the back, neck, and head to relieve pain and stress.
 Many osteopaths, physical therapists, massage therapists, and chiropractors perform craniosacral therapy.
 This therapy can be part of the treatment for a number of conditions, including migraines, irritable bowel syndrome, and mood disorders.